KislakCenter/sims-instruction/index.md

 ### Content and Organization

 #### [**Library**](/sims-instruction/library/)
- - Here you will find repositories of Digital Primary Sources and Metadata
+ - Here you will find repositories of Digital Primary Sources and Manuscript Metadata

 #### [**Laboratory**](/sims-instruction/laboratory/)
  - Here you will find Tools to help you further your manuscript research or present it to others